zuberalam007/freelance-contract/README.md

 ####In short:

-You ([CLIENT COMPANY]) are hiring me (Shubham Bansal) to [PROJECT NAME OR DESCRIPTION] at the hourly rate of 20$ per hour.
+You FS2O, inc are hiring me (Shubham Bansal) to Cryptoclosings.com at the hourly rate of 20$ per hour.
 Of course it's a little more complicated, but we'll get to that.

 ###What do both parties agree to do?